nadia-polikarpova/routers/README.md

 TODO

-- Translate from combinators to named
+- Why does the egraph blow up?
 - Implement generic appliers for commutativy and associativity